kubeflow/examples/house-prices-kaggle-competition/README.md

 ## Prerequisites for Building the Kubeflow Pipeline

-If you don’t already have Kubeflow up and running, we recommend signing up for a free trial of Kubeflow as a Service.
-For installation, please follow the instructions mentioned [here](https://www.arrikto.com/kubeflow-as-a-service/preview/).
-For the following example, we are using Arrikto’s [MiniKF](https://www.arrikto.com/blog/kubeflow/news/minikf-a-fast-and-easy-way-to-deploy-kubeflow-on-your-laptop/), but you should be able to run this example on any Kubeflow distribution.
+If you don’t already have Kubeflow up and running, we recommend signing up for a free trial of Arrikto's [Kubeflow as a Service](https://www.arrikto.com/kubeflow-as-a-service/).
+For the following example, we are using Kubeflow as a Service, but you should be able to run this example on any Kubeflow distribution.

 ## Testing environment